carlosfrias/apigee-fetch-files/README.md

 Role Variables
 --------------

-Default values for variables are provided by the role opdk-setup-default-settings.
+Default values for variables are provided by the role apigee-opdk-setup-default-settings.

 This role expects a collection of key value pairs consisting of directory and file names which will be passed into the `find` command.
 The expected key attributes are `dir:` and `name:` such that the defining a collection for apigee logs